$10 million reward deadline approaches in unsolved art heist

-(CNN)A reward for missing artwork -- including Rembrandts, a Vermeer and sketches by Degas -- will decrease by $5 million when the clock strikes midnight on Sunday, December 31.
+(CNN)The clock is ticking on a $10 million reward for some missing artwork -- including Rembrandts, a Vermeer and sketches by Degas.

 The 13 pieces of art were stolen from the Isabella Stewart Gardner Museum in Boston in a daring 1990 heist.
-They are valued at $500 million.
+They are valued at more than $500 million.

-The museum doubled the reward over the past seven months -- from $5 million to $10 million -- in an attempt to entice anyone with information to come forward.
-All along, they have said the reward would revert to $5 million at the end of the year.
+Initially, the museum offered a $5 million reward for the artwork.
+In May, the museum doubled it -- to $10 million -- in an attempt to entice anyone with information to come forward.

+But the $10 million reward is only valid until December 31.
+When asked what the reward will be after that, Kathy Sharpless, director of marketing and communication for the museum, said, "At this point, we are just being focused on January 1."

-"This was a reward that was created with a deadline in order to create a sense of urgency," said Kathy Sharpless, director of marketing and communication for the museum.
+"This was a reward that was created with a deadline in order to create a sense of urgency," Sharpless added.

 "Typically in art heists, works are found shortly after the theft, or oftentimes a generation later.
 Unfortunately, we are a generation later."

 'We want our paintings back'

-The artwork doesn't have to be returned by December 31 to get the full reward, but information leading to its recovery must be submitted by then and all 13 pieces must be returned in good condition.
+The artwork doesn't have to be returned by December 31 to get the full reward, but information leading to its recovery must be submitted by then.
+Also, it's not an all-or-nothing scenario.
+The museum has rewards assigned for information for each missing piece, based on their value.

+"We do not disclose that proportion but there is clearly a reward for information leading to any of the individual works returned," Sharpless said.

 The museum remains optimistic that they will get the tip they need.
 "It only takes one little morsel, really," Sharpless told CNN.

-Note: Editor's note: This story has been updated to correct and clarify the following: 1) The value of the artwork is more than $500 million.
-2) Asked what the reward will be after the deadline, the museum said at this point, it is focused on January 1.
-3) The museum has rewards assigned for information for each missing piece based on their value.